acdibble/til/webassembly/memory-management.md

 # Memory management

-TI finally L how to interact with WebAssembly memory from JS.
-There are two basic ways, 1. exporting memory to JS and 2. importing memory from JS.
-Below I show the (IMO simpler) exporting memory approach.
-Be aware of byte-lengths in linear memory[1].
+There are two ways of interacting with WebAssembly memory from JS, 1. exporting memory to JS and 2. importing memory from JS.
+Demonstrated below is the somewhat easier way (method 1).
+Memory in WebAssembly is linear[1], so byte sizes of data has to be taken into account with the offset:

 ```wasm
 // mod.wat